Family Law

 These options affect property division and financial support differently.
 Former spouses might have ongoing obligations like alimony or property sharing after divorce.
 An annulment typically removes these entitlements since the marriage lacks validity.

 Religious determinations differ from these legal processes.
-A religious annulment does not automatically dissolve a civil marriage.
+A religious ceremony for annulment does not automatically dissolve a civil marriage.

-Your specific circumstances, religious beliefs, financial considerations, and long-term goals about your marital status determine the choice between divorce, annulment, or legal separation.
+Your specific circumstances, religious beliefs, financial considerations, and long-term goals about your marital status determine the choice between annulment or divorce, or legal separation.

 Grounds and Eligibility Requirements